Stuart, Virginia

-Stuart is a town in Patrick County, Virginia, where it is the county seat.
+Stuart is a town in Patrick County, Virginia, United States, where it is the county seat.
 The population was 1,408 at the 2010 census.
 The town of Stuart was named after Confederate Gen. J.E.B.
 Stuart, of nearby Ararat, Virginia.

 History

 Incorporation (1753–1830)

 The Town of Stuart was first incorporated as Taylorsville, Virginia, in 1792, in honor of early settler George Taylor.
-Stuart has been the county seat of Patrick County since 1791, when the county was organized from territory of Henry County, Virginia.
+Stuart has been the county seat of Patrick County since 1791, when the county was organized from territory of Henry County.
+Captain Eliphaz Shelton of the Patrick County Revolutionary War Militia donated the land for the construction of a new courthouse and town subdivided from his plantation.
 The Patrick County Courthouse was built in the center of the town.
 What is now designated as the Stuart Uptown Historic District encompasses the historic core of the county seat.
 It includes government, financial, religious, and commercial buildings dating from the mid-nineteenth to the mid-twentieth centuries.

 Antebellum (1831–1860)

 By 1850, Taylorsville had grown to include approximately 50 dwellings and businesses.
 The 1850 census reported 18 households with 50 adults (including 29 boarders) and 60 children living in the area of the courthouse.
 Occupations listed included four farmers, two innkeepers, three merchants, attorneys, two physicians, two cabinetmakers, two saddlers, one harness maker, three tailors, one bricklayer, nine laborers, a clerk, a mail carrier, and a sheriff with two deputies.
-The Danville and Wytheville Turnpike, the predecessor to the present-day Virginia State Route 58, was established in the 1850s.
+The Danville and Wytheville Turnpike, the predecessor to the present-day U.S. Route 58, was established in the 1850s.
 In 1848, the Richmond and Danville Railroad was chartered, and tracks were completed to Danville by 1856.